 For UE-group common LP-WUS indication method, NLP-WUS= NCDRX, the number of C-DRX configuration per cell, if C-DRX is configured.
 NCDRX=16 or 8 for 16 or 8 UE subgroups when the number of UE per cell is 100.

 For UE-group common LP-WUS indication method without C-DRX, NLP-WUS is the number of LP-WUS to be transmitted when the number of UE per cell is 96, the number of subgroups is 8.
 To calculate NLP_WUS, a window is assumed.
-The beginning time of window is the first traffic arrival and last for a waiting time with X= 20ms respectively.
+The beginning time of window is the first traffic arrival and last for a waiting time with X= 20ms.
 For each window, the number of LP-WUS to be transmitted is determined by the number of subgroups to which UEs in the window belong.
 For simplicity, UE subgrouping is based on UE identity, e.g., UEs with ID 1~12 belong to 1st subgroup, 13~24 belong to 2nd subgroup

 Figure 16: Waiting time window with X ms